gisbymonica/gisbymonica.github.io/docs/resume.md

 ![ESRI CERT](images/cert-small.jpg)

 #### Experience
+> ##### NCS Singapore
+> GIS CONSULTANT | NOVEMBER 2021 - PRESENT

+- Architected and implemented a cloud-based open-source GIS ecosystem for various clients
+- Implemented on-premises to cloud migration of ArcGIS Enterprise systems.
+- Developed GIS-based web applications using ArcGIS JS API 4.x and ReactJS for few clients and Open Source GIS technologies for a few others.
+- Initiated client interactions and supported pre-sales team with system and solution architectures for GIS systems.

 > ##### Coforge Singapore (Client: URA)
-> GIS DEVELOPER | NOVEMBER 2020 - PRESENT | URBAN REDEVELOPMENT AUTHORITY
+> GIS DEVELOPER | NOVEMBER 2020 - NOVEMBER 2021 | URBAN REDEVELOPMENT AUTHORITY

 - Single-handedly optimized the CI/CD pipeline in Jenkins for GIS application.
-- Introduced the team to Unit Test Engines in Phabricator-Arcanist and optimized Automated Endto-End testing.
+- Introduced the team to Unit Test Engines in Phabricator-Arcanist and optimized Automated End-to-End testing.
 - Developing the enhancement requests for the in-house GIS application.

 > ##### Thatz International SG (Client: JTC)